 - Functional hypersplenism

-2. You are preparing for a visit from the senior physician and want to impress.
-You know that your senior physician likes to use various scoring systems.
-Your next patient has chronic renal failure and you are trying to remember what parameter is relevant to diagnose the disease stages in renal failure.
-Is it…
+2. You are preparing for a visit from the senior physician, whom you want to impress.
+You know that she is fond of various scoring systems.
+Your next patient has chronic renal failure and you are trying to remember which parameter is relevant to diagnosing the disease stages in renal failure.
+Which stage is correct?

-3. The patient from question 2 has distinct cardiovascular risk factors.
+3. This same patient has distinct cardiovascular risk factors.
 You have completed comprehensive diagnostic tests and want to prevent the progression of chronic renal failure.
 Which of these treatment plans would be the best option?

-- Correction of hypertension is only measured by target blood pressure values.
+- Correction of hypertension measured only by target blood pressure values

-- Correction of hypertension should be treated with calcium antagonists and nitrates in particular.
+- Correction of hypertension via calcium antagonists and nitrates in particular.

-- If the patient is diabetic, it is essential that they are treated with metformin.
+- If the patient is diabetic, treatment with metformin.

-- In the case of overhydration, it is normally sufficient to prescribe a thiazide diuretic irrespective of the level of disruption to kidney function.
+- In case of overhydration, prescribing a thiazide diuretic irrespective of the level of disruption to the kidney function.